RaspberryPiFoundation/scratch-curriculum/en-GB/username-generator/index.md

 ##Challenge: Create your profile picture { .challenge }

-Can you use the costume painting tool in Scratch to create your own profile picture to go with a username?
+Can you use the costume paint tool in Scratch to create your own profile picture to go with a username?

 ![screenshot](images/usernames-paint.png)

-If you want to try drawing using shapes that you can move around then switch to vector mode:
+If you want to try drawing using shapes that you can move around then switch to vector mode by clicking the button on the bottom right:

 ![screenshot](images/usernames-vector.png)